ekasit-ja/pcj-django/README.md

 ### This is development and deployment note for future use.

 ### Problem on Cent OS 7 with SQLite3 and mod-wsgi
-Default python in Cent OS 7 persist to use Sqlite version **3.7.17** while django version 2.2.x requires sqlite version **3.8.3 or higher**.
+Default python in Cent OS 7 persist to use Sqlite version **3.7.17** while Django version 2.2.x requires sqlite version **3.8.3 or higher**.
 Many attempts to install sqlite newer version succeeded at development level.
 However, it failed at deployment stage.
-As a result, the latest version of django we can use is **2.1.x**.
+As a result, the latest version of Django we can use is **2.1.x**.

 EasyApache4 on Cent OS also prevents us to use normal version of Apache2 and mod_wsgi.
 Experiment (customized) version of mod_wsgi for EasyApache4 is not working neither.
-Therefore, deploying django using EasyApache4 is not possible.
+Therefore, deploying Django using EasyApache4 is not possible.

 Deployment option is narrowed to **NGINX**.
 After doing research, we chose **uWSGI** for middleware over GUnicorn because deployment tutorial and community on Cent OS prefers uWSGI to GUnicorn.